gatsbyjs/gatsby/docs/docs/environment-variables.md

 Once the environment variables have been embedded into the client-side, they are accessible from the global variable `process.env`.
-OS Environment Variables are accessible in Node.js from the same `process.env` global variable.
+OS Env Vars are accessible in Node.js from the same `process.env` global variable.

 Note that since these variables are embedded at build time, you will need to restart your dev server or rebuild your site after changing them.